 Stable vision: Eye doctors want your vision to be stable for at least one year before performing LASIK.
 Changes to your corrective eyewear prescription may indicate that your corneas are changing and that the results of LASIK surgery could be short lived.

 Pregnancy: During pregnancy your body produces high quantities of the hormones estrogen, human chorionic gonadotropin (hCG), progesterone, prolactin oxytocin and relaxin – all of which result in changes in your body and common pregnancy symptoms such as morning sickness.
 These hormones can also affect your eyes and vision.
 Fluctuations in your vision, decreased tear production and sensitivity to light are common eye changes experienced during this time.
 The shape of your cornea can also change (especially if you’re retaining water), which is problematic for LASIK as surgeon’s use measurements of this part of the eye to determine where corneal tissue should be removed to improve your vision.
 Therefore, providers typically recommend waiting until your eyes are stable before undergoing the procedure.

 Medications used during and after LASIK may pose a risk to your child while you’re pregnant or nursing.
 Hormonal shifts during pregnancy can also trigger dry eye symptoms and cause vision to fluctuate.
 Eye surgeons recommend candidates have at least one menstrual period, either after the baby is born (if you are not breastfeeding) or after you have stopped nursing, before undergoing LASIK.

 Are you a suitable candidate for this life-changing procedure?
-Take our free online LASIK evaluation to find out!
+Take an online LASIK evaluation to find out!
 Simply answer a few quick questions about yourself and your lifestyle and we’ll tell you if LASIK could be right for you.

 LASIK Consultation and Exam: What to Expect